Summer semester 2022: First EuroTeQ Collider at TUM

 - The type of crops that can grow in such conditions is limited

 - The need to conduct a feasibility study to determine the best location and needed resources to build our Ice Stupa (or a series of Ice Stupas) in the Bavarian Alps (could we bring Mr. Sonan Wangchuk – creator of the Ice Stupa Project in Ladakh – to mentor us?
-Could we try to contact Mr. Ovidiu Serghe, who managed to build one in Oberengadin/Graubünden in Switzerland to share their experiences and knowledge?)
+Could we try to contact Mr. Ovidiu Serghe, who managed to build one in Oberengadin/Graubünden in Switzerland, to share their experiences and knowledge?)

 - A plan to monitor and maintain the Ice Stupa(s) as a Sustainable Living Lab for it to generate data and knowledge that could be extrapolated to other places in the world